 The Crosswind’s Poetry Staff:

 Editor In-Chief: David Dragone.
-Dave’s poetry has appeared in California Quarterly, Bryant Literary Review, Connecticut River Review, Common Ground Review, The Providence Journal, Rhode Island Public Radio, Newport Life Magazine, and others .
-He’s had work featured by Trinity Repertory Company in Providence, and has work forthcoming in Commonweal.
-He is the author of a poetry collection, Temperaments and a member of The Academy of American Poets and Ocean State Poets.
+Dave’s poetry has appeared in Bryant Literary Review, California Quarterly, Connecticut River Review, Common Ground Review, Commonweal, Providence Journal, and others .
+Some of his work has been featured by Rhode Island Public Radio and Trinity Repertory Company.
+His first book of poems, Temperaments, was published in 2016.
+He is a member of The Academy of American Poets and the Ocean State Poets.

-Managing Editor: Marguerite Keil Flanders.
 Margie has led workshops in libraries, schools, conferences, and Women’s Centers.
-For the last 9 years, she was part of a team that facilitates a poetry group at the medium security prison in Cranston, Rhode Island.
+For the last 9 years, she was part of a team that continues to facilitate a poetry group at the medium security prison in Cranston, Rhode Island.
 Her work has appeared in the Boston Review, Yankee Magazine, Nimrod International Journal, Poetry East, The Main Street Rag, and other publications.
-She is the author of a poetry collection, The Persuasive Beauty of Imperfection.
-She is a member of Ocean State Poets.
+She is the author of a poetry collection, The Persuasive Beauty of Imperfection, and a member of Ocean State Poets.

-Editor: Mary Ann Mayer.
-Mary Ann is the author of three books of poetry, including Salt and Altitudes (2014) and Kissing the Shuttle (forthcoming).
+Mary Ann is the author of Salt and Altitudes (2014) and Kissing the Shuttle (2018).
 She has received a Massachusetts Cultural Council award, Boston’s Grub Street Poetry Prize, and numerous other honors.
 Her poems, essays, and translations have appeared widely.
 Her most recent work appears in the anthologies City & Sea (Frequency Writers/Drunken Boat Press) and The Best Of Kindness 2017 (Origami Poems Project), for which she served as finalist judge.
 Mary Ann divides her time between Sharon, MA and Franconia, NH.